-• Courses and Instructional Duties: Each of the two requested positions would have similar instructional loads, which would be three credit classes (General Arithmetic and Pre-Algebra) with credit lab.
+• Courses and Instructional Duties: The instructional load would be three credit classes (General Arithmetic and Pre-Algebra) with credit lab and 3 hours of noncredit lab.
 Additonal coursework would have different areas of emphasis.
-Both would also work with other CSKLS math teachers and Math Department faculty to address recommendations for accelerated courses and other Math Pathway options.
+This individual would work with other CSKLS math teachers and Math Department faculty to address recommendations for accelerated courses and other Math Pathway options.